-- The Municipal Complex/Town Hall building is in very good condition and has room for expansion if needed in the future. - Public meeting space is available at the Town Hall, the schools, the Library, and Community Center and is adequate. - Kittery has a variety of indoor and outdoor recreational resources - The Kittery Community Center, run by the Recreation Department provides a wide range of facilities and programs to Kittery residents of all ages (including a gymnasium, fitness room, theater, and classrooms). - The Port Authority manages 575 moorings (the majority of which are at Pepperrell Cove), four piers and additional moorings in various other locations along the Town's shoreline. - There are also a number of parks, beaches and conservation lands for Kittery residents to enjoy. - o Additional Athletic fields are needed to meet the needs of the Town's youth. - Sustainability.
-The Energy Efficiency Committee works with the Town Manager and Council to adopt energy programs, projects and policies to develop more sustainable energy practices. - Kittery's three public schools are adequate in terms of size and condition to meet current needs as well as those in the foreseeable future.
-Approximately 90% of school-aged children in Kittery attend public schools.
-There are some fluctuations in enrollment due to military families with short-term assignments at the Shipyard.
-There is capacity at all three schools for a small increase in enrollment; no significant increase is expected. - The Library is currently operating out of two facilities that do not meet overall space needs and having two buildings is inefficient and causes inconvenience to both patrons and staff. - The Police Department, located next to Town Hall in the Municipal Complex, is more than adequate to meet current and future needs (the second floor shell space could be used for expansion if needed in the future). - The Fire Department operates from two fire stations, both in good condition, with the exception of the fact that nether station has sleeping quarters.
+- The Municipal Complex/Town Hall building is in very good condition and has room for expansion if needed in the future. - Public meeting space is available at the Town Hall, the schools, the Library, and Community Center and is adequate. - Kittery has a variety of indoor and outdoor recreational resources - The Kittery Community Center, run by the Recreation Department provides a wide range of facilities and programs to Kittery residents of all ages (including a gymnasium, fitness room, theater, and classrooms). - The Port Authority manages 575 moorings (the majority of which are at Pepperrell Cove), four piers and additional moorings in various other locations along the Town's shoreline. - There are also a number of parks, beaches and conservation lands for Kittery residents to enjoy. - o Additional Athletic fields would better meet the needs of the Town's youth. - Sustainability.
+The Energy Efficiency Committee has worked with the Town Manager and Council to adopt energy programs, projects and policies to develop more sustainable energy practices. - Kittery's three public schools are adequate in terms of size and condition to meet current needs as well as those in the foreseeable future.
+Approximately 90% of schoolsaged children in Kittery attend public schools.
+There are some fluctuations in enrollment due to military families with shortsterm assignments at the Shipyard.
+There is capacity at all three schools for a small increase in enrollment; no significant increase is expected. - The Library is currently operating out of two facilities.
+The arrangement is inefficient, causes inconvenience to both patrons and staff, and does not meet accessibility and technology requirements. - The Police Department, located next to Town Hall in the Municipal Complex, is more than adequate to meet current and future needs (the second floor shell space could be used for expansion if needed in the future). - The Fire Department operates from two fire stations, both in good condition, with the exception of the fact that neither station has sleeping quarters.
 The Fire Department is having a harder time recruiting volunteers than in the past. - Emergency Medical Service is provided by American Ambulance New England.
 They operate out of the former Walker Street Fire Station which is leased to AANE for free; in exchange they provide free Ambulance service to all Town employees.
-They also serve the Town of Eliot from this location. - Kittery does not have a Council on Aging.
+They also serve the Town of Eliot from this location. - Kittery does not have a town-established Council on Aging.
 The Community Center provides activities and York County Community Action Corporation partners with Southern Maine Agency on Aging to provide services to Kittery's seniors.
 Between 2000 and 2014, residents age 55 to 64 increased by 65 percent, and the number of elderly residents is expected to continue to increase.